Rüti, Glarus: Geography

 Rüti is located in the valley of the Linth river, with the village situated on the east bank of the river at an elevation of approximately 620 m.
 The village of Linthal lies to the south, the village of Betschwanden is to the north, whilst the resort village of Braunwald lies on a terrace some 600 m above the western side of the valley.

 The former municipal boundaries of Rüti, as of 2006, encompassed an area of 6.2 km2.
 Of this area, 23.9% is used for agricultural purposes, while 57.3% is forested.
 Of the rest of the land, 4.9% is settled (buildings or roads) and the remainder (13.9%) is non-productive (rivers, glaciers or mountains).

 Transport

 Rüti is located on the Hauptstrasse 17, which runs the length of the canton of Glarus before climbing the Klausen Pass into the canton of Uri, as well as on the Weesen to Linthal railway line that parallels the main road and the Linth river through Glarus.
 The high alpine Klausen Pass is normally only open to traffic between June and September, and for the rest of the year the road and railway up the valley form the only access to the village.
-The village is served by Rüti GL railway station, which is served by the hourly Zürich S-Bahn service S25 between Linthal and Zurich.
+The village is served by Rüti GL railway station, which is served by the hourly Zürich S-Bahn service S25 between Linthal and Zürich.